 At the same time as repairing and rebuilding the skin, you also need to focus on treating free radical damage.
 What neutralises free radicals?
 Antioxidants.
 Imagine a apple that is cut in two - left out to the air it will start to brown.
 When you put it in orange juice, this halts the oxidation process.
 That is similar to what an antioxidant does for your skin.
 Common antioxidants in skincare include Vitamin C and Vitamin E - both work to treat free radicals by giving an extra electron without losing stability, stopping the chain reaction and cell damage.

-A lot of ‘anti-ageing’ products have hyaluronic acid - it is great for skin at every age.
-Iit can hold up a thousand times its weight in water and can penetrate deep into the skin’s layers, because of its small molecules.
+A lot of ‘anti-ageing’ products have Hyaluronic acid - it is great for skin at every age.
+It can hold up a thousand times its weight in water and can penetrate deep into the skin’s layers, because of its small molecules.
 As we age, we can increasingly experience dehydration.
 This can leave the skin looking hollow and dull.
 Hyaluronic acid locks in moisture and makes the skin appear plumper and healthier.
 That radiant skin glow we are all looking for isn’t just related to young skin - older people can have glowing skin when their skin is healthy and hydrated!
-You can find hyaluronic acid in lots of skin care products for ageing skin and can also get serums with a higher concentration of this active ingredient for a hydration boost, ideal if you work in an office environment where central heating can suck out moisture from the skin.
+You can find Hyaluronic acid in lots of skin care products for ageing skin and can also get serums with a higher concentration of this active ingredient for a hydration boost, ideal if you work in an office environment where central heating can suck out moisture from the skin.

 4. Vitamin C